EnigmasLab/enigma-core/docs/docs/nodes/RunNode/overview.md

 - Join via public endpoints; or
 - Join by running a node

-Anyone can setup their node with endpoints to communicate with the Injective blockchain, for convenience there are also some public endpoints available for querying the chain.
+Anyone can setup their node with endpoints to communicate with the Enigma blockchain, for convenience there are also some public endpoints available for querying the chain.
 These are recommended for development and testing purposes.
 For maximun control and reliability it's recommended to run your own node.

 ## Preperation For Running a Node